AugustoVicente/mrdo/README.md

 # Mr. Do! - The game
-Version of the Game "Mr Do" written in C Language
+Version of the Game "Mr. Do!" written in C Language

 ## Prerequisites